cdisc-org/DataExchange-ODM-LinkML/docs/StudyInterventions.md

 - https://wiki.cdisc.org/display/PUB/StudyInterventions
 rank: 1000
 slot_usage:
-  StudyInterventionRefRef:
+  studyIntervention:
-    name: StudyInterventionRefRef
+    name: studyIntervention
     multivalued: true
     domain_of:
     - StudyInterventions
-    - StudyEstimand
     range: StudyIntervention
     inlined: true
     inlined_as_list: true
 attributes:
-  StudyInterventionRefRef:
+  studyIntervention:
-    name: StudyInterventionRefRef
+    name: studyIntervention
-    description: 'StudyInterventionRef reference: The StudyInterventionRef references
-      an intervention that is taken as the treatment for the estimand.'
+    description: 'StudyIntervention reference: This element describes a study intervention (e.g., medication, treatment, therapy) for the clinical study.
+The human-readable description is provided in the Description element.
+The Coding element can be used to provide a machine-readable code for the indication (e.g., ATC M01AE01 code for "Ibuprofen" when used as a nonsteroidal anti-inflammatory drug).'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     multivalued: true
     identifier: false
-    alias: StudyInterventionRefRef
+    alias: studyIntervention
     owner: StudyInterventions
     domain_of:
     - StudyInterventions
-    - StudyEstimand
     range: StudyIntervention
     inlined: true
     inlined_as_list: true